-- Make sure your doctor knows if you are breastfeeding or have kidney disease, liver disease, anemia, bleeding problems, high blood pressure, congestive heart failure (CHF), systemic lupus erythematosus (SLE), or a history of stomach ulcers or bleeding.
+- Tell your doctor if you have kidney disease, liver disease, bleeding problems, high blood pressure, congestive heart failure, asthma, lupus or a similar connective tissue disorder, or a history of ulcers or other digestive problems.

 Possible Side Effects While Using This Medicine:

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Blistering, peeling, or red skin rash

 - Change in how much or how often you urinate

 - Chest pain that may spread, trouble breathing, nausea, unusual sweating, fainting